View from Glastenbury Mountain tower

 After returning to my room to finish packing, I discovered that I had forgotten to charge my backup battery the whole time I was staying here.
 It was foolish mistake, considering I had been here for two nights.

-The best I could do was plug it in and hope it charged up enough to get me by until my next stop where an electrical outlet was available.
-I hadn’t run out of power yet while on this hike, but the next few days will be a test to see how long I can stretch the power in my phone and camera.
-I think I will have enough, though, because we intend to stop in Manchester Center in three days.
+The best I could do was plug it in and hope it charged up enough to get me by until another electrical outlet was available.
+I hadn’t run out of power so far on this hike, but the next few days will be a test to see how long I can stretch the power I used for my phone and camera.

 Steel bridge